zama-ai/concrete-ml/docs/conventions.md

 1. The documentation can address the user directly e.g. "you can find out more at ..", but this style should not be abused, do not be too colloquial !
-1. The documentation should not refer to its writers or to Concrete-ML developers/Zama as "we", and thus it should not use "our" either.
+1. The documentation should not refer to its writers or to Concrete ML developers/Zama as "we", and thus it should not use "our" either.

 ## Terms